charmplusplus/charm/doc/charm++/manual.rst

 | :code:`void CkSendToFuture(CkFuture fut, void *msg)` | :code:`void ck::future::set(T)`     |
 +------------------------------------------------------+-------------------------------------+

-You will note that the object-oriented versions are methods of `ck::future`, which can be templated with any pup'able type.
+The object-oriented versions are methods of ``ck::future<T>``, which can be templated with any PUP-able type.
+Note, in most cases, messages/values cannot be retrieved via ``get`` when they were not been sent/set by a corresponding call to ``set``; however, it can receive messages of supported, internal message types sent via ``CkSendFuture``.
+Other message types must be wrapped as a PUP-able value and explicitly received as the expected message type(s); for example, one might wrap a message as ``CkMarshalledMsg`` or ``MsgPointerWrapper`` then type-cast the (``void*``) message on the receiver-side.
+In such cases, one may consider using the C-like API for greater efficiency.

 An example of the object-oriented interface is available under `examples/charm++/future`, with an equivalent example for the C-compatible interface presented below:

 .. code-block:: charmci